 When and how to contact a semi-truck accident attorney

-It is important for you to contact an experienced truck accident lawyer as soon as possible after an accident that resulted in an injury to you or a fatality to your loved one.
+It is important for you to contact an experienced semi-truck accident lawyer in San Jose as soon as possible after an accident that resulted in an injury to you or a fatality to your loved one.
 California has a statute of limitations of two years for truck accident injury or fatality claims.
 If you wait longer than this deadline, you will be unable to recover damages for your losses.
 Contacting a lawyer as soon as possible may make it easier for him or her to find witnesses and to gather the important evidence before they are lost over time.
 Contact an experienced semi-truck accident attorney in San Jose today to schedule your consultation.
 We will aggressively fight for you!
 Contact us today to schedule a FREE consultation: (408) 217-1778